mlflow/mlp-regression-example/README.md

 ### Accessing MLflow Pipeline Runs
 To view MLflow Experiments and MLflow Runs created by the pipeline:

-1. Enter the template root directory: `cd mlp-regression-template`
+1. Enter the example root directory: `cd mlr-regression-example`

 2. Start the MLflow UI